Sorry we have been silent for so long!

 - 1 hour of cleanup

 Since it takes so long to setup and cleanup the tile work, we've been working on other projects during the week.
-We've installed the door jambs for the closet doors, trimmed out the closet openings and the windows, installed the bathroom sink faucets and installed the tile backer board on the bathroom floor in preparation of the floor tile.
+We've installed the door jambs for the closet doors, trimmed out the closet openings and the windows,

 This Thanksgiving break week we are trying to make a big push.
 We hope to get all the crown molding installed, the tile finished in the bathroom, the closet organization units built and installed and have the house painted.
 After this, all that's left is the doors, floors, toilet, painting the trim and any touch up paint.